parkjessie/LAJ/meetingwithrowe.md

 - know what mistakes have happened so we can cater towards preventing them
 - make a prototype website to try and get the official website changed
 - could automate contact tracing

+#### contact tracing
+- pull from synergy to a doc
+- if reason for abscence is covid then pull info to docs
+- automate contact to teachers,
+- how do they know what students to contact? automate this too (teacher could select names of people close to person with covid and then that sends info to parents)
+- student calls out for covid, pull info on teachers, contact teachers, pull info on students, get parent email, contact parents